krishnan-mani/send_events_to_cloudwatch/README.md

 What
 ---
-Generate some log events based on a text pattern and write them to an AWS CloudWatch log group
+- Generate some log events based on a text pattern and write them to an AWS CloudWatch log group
+- You can run this as a [Docker container](https://cloud.docker.com/repository/docker/kmdemos/send-events-to-cloudwatch)

 Motivation
 ---